sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 #### Download Historical Snapshots

 To build the historical model, I processed raw **RIB (Routing Information Base)** files.
 These are snapshots of the entire routing table as seen by a backbone router at a specific moment in time.
-Because BGP is a "chatter" protocol that only announces changes, these full table dumps are essential for reconstructing the state of the internet at any point in the past.
+Because BGP is a "chatter" protocol that only announces changes, these full table dumps are essential for reconstructing the state of the Internet at any point in the past.

 I specifically fetched snapshots from February 1st at 12:00 UTC for every year in my timeline.
 To ensure a comprehensive view, I aggregated data from multiple global collectors maintained by the [University of Oregon Route Views](http://archive.routeviews.org/) project.